Honours in Political Science

 Beginning in September 2024, all 3000 and 4000 level Political Science courses have a general 45 credit hour pre-requisite, requiring students to have completed at least 45 credits of university level classes (in any subject) before enrolling in our upper-level offerings.
 This is to encourage students to appropriately sequence their studies.

-To be considered for Honours, a students must have achieved a 70% average or higher in 33 credit hours (11 courses) of Political Science courses at the time of application.
+To be considered for Honours, a student must have achieved a 70% average or higher in 33 credit hours (11 courses) of Political Science courses at the time of application.
 Prospective Honours applicants should begin the first year of their BA degrees by declaring a Major in Political Science, and enrolling in POSC 1000 (“Introduction to Politics and Government”).
 Prospective Honours applicants should also enroll in POSC 1001 (“Critical Reading and Writing: Politics and Governance”), both to earn the necessary credit hours in Political Science for their application and to gain the writing and research skills needed to eventually undertake an independent research project.
 As a bonus, POSC 1001 also counts towards the general “CRW” requirement for the BA degree.
 Prospective applicants who have completed POSC 1000, may also consider taking a 2000-level Political Science course in the second semester of their first year, to get ahead.

 In their second year, prospective Honours applicants must take POSC 2100 (“Introduction to Political Theory”), which is required.
 Prospective Honors applicants must also take one of either POSC 2300 (“Comparative Politics”) or POSC 2800 (“Canadian Politics and Government”).
 It is strongly recommended that prospective Honours applicants take all of these courses, as well as POSC 2200 (“Global Politics”) and POSC 2600 (“Public Policy and Administration”).
 This will ensure that enough credit hours are earned prior to your Honours application, while also enabling you to get a sense of the different subfields in the discipline and identify areas or topics you might later wish to work on.
 Taking at least three 2000-level Political Science courses also has the extra benefit of fulfilling an additional subfield breadth requirement.
 In the second semester of their second year, those looking to apply to Honours should also consider enrolling in at least one 3000-level Political Science course.